paraxialio/documentation/docs/elixir/ban_ip.md

 # ban_ip/3 and PHPAttackPlug

+These features require Elixir agent version `2.8.0` or higher.

 In a Phoenix app you may want to define a plug with some custom logic, for example if an IP sends a request ending in `.php`, this is a strong signal they are not a real user and should be banned.
 You could write this plug yourself, or use the one included with Paraxial.io.

 `endpoint.ex`